Admin Overview

 • Regular User - Access to their own job history only

-Contact your organization's admin if you need elevated access.
+Contact your workspace admin if you need elevated access.

 Best Practices